U.S. Department of Justice

-If I lost my right to vote because I was convicted of a felony, how can I get it restored?
+If I lost my right to vote because I was convicted of a crime, how can I get it restored?

-Each state has different rules on the rights of convicted felons to vote and on your state for the most current rules.
+Each state has different rules regarding the effect of a criminal conviction on the right to vote your state for the most current rules.

 How can I make a

 We encourage anyone with a complaint about possible violations of the federal voting rights law to contact us.
 There are no special forms to use or procedures to follow--just call us toll-free at (800) 253-3931, or